TanishqPokharia/PrognosifySH/README.md

 ## Features Requiring Contribution

-1. **Better and comprehensive model for any disease**: Enhance the app's predictive threats analytics to antoher level by contributing a more comprehensive and larger model for predicting even larger set of diseases based on a wider variety of symptoms.
+1. **Better and comprehensive model for any disease**: Enhance the app's predictive threats analytics to another level by contributing a more comprehensive and larger model for predicting even larger set of diseases based on a wider variety of symptoms.

 2. **Improve Lifestyle Features Using Native Device Features**: Utilize native device features to enhance lifestyle tracking capabilities, such as integrating with device sensors for more accurate calorie tracking pedometer and sleep monitoring.